teamstarling/eats/_recipes/chicken-shish-kebab.markdown

 - description: Leave the chicken to marinate in the fridge overnight, or at least 4 hours.
-- description: The chicken can now be cooked on the BBQ, using the grill setting of your oven or by putting the chicken on a tray in the oven for 30 minutes.
+- description: The chicken can now be cooked on the BBQ, using the grill setting of your oven, or by putting the chicken on a tray in the oven for 30 minutes.

 ---